wistreng/wistreng.github.io.backup/_posts/2017-10-02-Why-to-use-Tabular.md

 1. When the source is based on dimensional modeling and has complex relationships with **very large volume** of data.
 2. No support for writing back or **parent-child hierarchy**
-3. When you want to do complex calculations, scoping and named sets
+3. When you want to do **complex calculations**, scoping and named sets